• Skip to primary navigation

 How do you make salt and pepper chicken?

 You’re simply marinating the chicken in shoaxing wine, salt and black pepper and then coating the chicken in cornstarch.
 Next the chicken is fried until crispy and golden in oil and removed from the heat.
-Then most of the oil, except 1 tsp will be removed from the pan.
+Then most of the oil, except 1 teaspoon will be removed from the pan.
 Finally, the remaining ingredients will be stir fried with the chicken until coated and that’s it!

 Is Salt and pepper chicken fried?